TheHun89/Netflix-and-Spring-Boot/README.md

-* NOTE: Feign can have issues importing.
-If this occurs do a maven clean package and then reimport all maven projects **/
+* NOTE: Feign and Ribbon can have issues importing.
+Be sure to have the exact Spring Boot and Spring Cloud version referenced in this pom.xml.
+If this occurs do a maven clean package and then reimport all maven projects.

+### Configuration

+* You can run multiple instances of the **currency exchange** service by using multiple ports.
+This would result in different ports being returned in the response body.
+To run a new instance on a different port in IntelliJ - select Run->Edit Configurations and duplilcate the instance.
+Then in VM options enter: -Dserver.port=8001

 #### Test
 * GET http://localhost:8000/currency-exchange/from/USD/to/INR